 How would a woman know if she has dense breasts, which I understand is a big risk for breast cancer?
 Since exercise can increase breast density (because it decreases the amount of fatty tissue in the breast), does exercise raise the risk of breast cancer?

-Dense breasts contain a lot of fibrous or glandular tissue and not much fatty tissue.
+Dense breasts contain a lot of fibrous or glandular tissue relative to fatty tissue.
 The difference in composition shows up on mammograms and, according to the American Cancer Society, is not related to breast size or firmness.
 You can ask about your breast density after having a mammogram.

-A study from the University of California, San Francisco published in February (2017) concluded that women who have dense breasts are at higher risk of breast cancer and that population-wide this risk is greater than having a family history of the disease, a personal history of benign breast lesions or no first pregnancy until after the age of 30.
+As for the magnitude of cancer risk associated with dense breasts, a study from the University of California, San Francisco published in February (2017) concluded that population-wide it may exceed the risk posed by having a family history of the disease, a personal history of benign breast lesions or no first pregnancy until after the age of 30.

 The researchers looked at breast cancer risk factors in more than 200,000 women between the ages of 40 and 74 who were participating in a study to evaluate the delivery and quality of screening for the disease; 18,437 of them had some stage of breast cancer.
 The investigators calculated the effect of each risk factor by comparing the women with breast cancer to those of the same ages who were unaffected.

 They noted that dense breasts are more common in younger women and that breasts become less dense during and after menopause, unless women are on hormone replacement therapy.
 The study assessed breast density for the women in the study via a rating system established by the American College of Radiology, which ranks breast composition as:

 (A) Almost entirely of fat

 (D) Dense tissue that makes up at least 75 percent of the breast.